thunlp/BMCourse/exercises/L1_Word2Vec_hpsearch/readme.md

 All these kinds of stuff pave the way for your future research in the deep learning area.

 ## Git clone a public project.
 The public project we will clone is [OlgaChernytska/word2vec-pytorch](https://github.com/OlgaChernytska/word2vec-pytorch).
-To keep the code, I also make a [copy](https://github.com/ShengdingHu/word2vec-pytorch).
+To keep the code, I also made a [copy](https://github.com/ShengdingHu/word2vec-pytorch) and made some modifications to the requirements.
+You can refer to it if you encounter difficulties in building the virtual environment.
 Please read the code to get an impression of the related knowledge learned in the lecture.